 People living in certain kinds of care facilities are not subject to the usual laws that regulate evictions.
 This includes nursing homes, but not assisted living -- assisted living is treated like normal rental housing for the purposes of eviction.
 Evictions from places like nursing homes are called "involuntary discharges."
 Instead of a court hearing, involuntary discharges are heard by an administrative law judge at the Iowa Department of Inspections and Appeals.
 People can be discharged for a number of reasons, such as nonpayment of the portion of the monthly payment they are responsible for, but also when the facility cannot appropriately handle their care or behavior.
 People cannot be forced to leave without a plan for how they will be safely transferred or discharged.
 People must also receive proper notice and a hearing before being discharged.

 Governor Reynolds halted all cases involving involuntary discharge for nonpayment in a proclamation issued March 26, 2020.
 This moratorium did not end with the other state eviction moratoria on 5/27/2020, and is has been renewed as recently as August 21.
-It is currently slated to last until June 25, at 11:59 PM.
+It is currently slated to expire September 20, but it may be extended again.
 This means that all pending nonpayment discharge cases should be stopped, and any new nonpayment discharge cases cannot begin until after the state of emergency is lifted.
-This moratorium might be extended.

 Unfortunately, nursing homes and other care facilities will sometimes try to avoid the proper discharge process by sending a resident to a hospital and then refusing to let them come back.
 If this happens, the resident may still be able to appeal the discharge by filing an appeal with Department of Inspections and Appeals, even if they did not initially receive a proper notice.